On uniqueness in structured model learning: Introduction

 \section{Introduction}

 Learning nonlinear differential equation based models from data is a highly active field of research.
 Its general goal is to gain information on a (partially) unknown differential-equation-based physical model from measurements of its state.
 Information on the model here means to either directly learn a parametrized version of the model or to learn a corresponding parametrized solution map.
-In both cases, neural networks are used as parametrized approximation class in most of the existing recent works.
-Important examples, reviewed in \cite{boulle23}, are physics informed neural operators \cite{kovachki24}, DeepONets \cite{Lu19}, Fourier Neural Operators \cite{Azizzadenesheli20}, Graph Neural Networks \cite{Zongyi20}, Wavelet Neural Operators \cite{Tripura22}, DeepGreen \cite{Shea21} and model reduction \cite{bhattacharya21} amongst others.
-In addition, we refer to the comprehensive reviews \cite{blechschmidt21,kutz23, deryck24,tanyu23} and the references therein, on the current state of the art.
+In both cases, neural networks are used as parametrized approximation classes in most of the existing recent works.
+Important examples, reviewed in \cite{boulle23}, are physics informed neural operators \cite{kovachki24}, DeepONets \cite{Lu19}, Fourier Neural Operators \cite{Azizzadenesheli20}, Graph Neural Networks \cite{Zongyi20}, Wavelet Neural Operators \cite{Tripura22}, DeepGreen \cite{Shea21} and model reduction \cite{bhattacharya21}, among others.
+The comprehensive reviews \cite{Azizzadenesheli2024,blechschmidt21,kutz23, deryck24,Kovachki2024,tanyu23} and the references therein, provide an overview of the state of the art.

 \paragraph{Scope.} The above works all focus on \emph{full model learning}, i.e., learning the entire dif\-fer\-en\-tial-equation-based model from data.
 In contrast to this, the approach considered here is focused on \emph{structured model learning}, where we assume that an approximately correct physical model is available, and only extensions of the model (corresponding to fine-scale hidden physics not present in the approximate model) are learned from data.
 Specifically, we are concerned with the problem of identifying an unknown nonlinear term $f$ together with physical parameters $\varphi$ of a system of partial differential equations (PDEs)